Go to main contentGo to footer

 All tickets are personal, nominal and non-transferable.

-For security reasons, reservations are compulsory and are pegged to time-slot availability for all visitors without exception.
-There is no extra charge for tour guides, handicapped visitors and their carers, children under the age of six or SDA Culture Passport holders.
+For security reasons, reservations are compulsory and are subject to time-slot availability for all visitors without exception.
+There is no extra charge for tour guides, handicapped visitors and their carers, children under the age of six, SDA Culture Passport holders.

 Reservations cannot be changed once a purchase has been completed.